 One of the best ways to set yourself up for a successful headshot session is through preparation and goal setting.

 In order to look your best, you need to be rested and hydrated.
-Please get good sleep the week before your session, and make sure you are hydrating throughout the week – your skin will thank you.
+Please get good sleep the week of your session, and make sure you are hydrating throughout the week – your skin will thank you.
 Speaking of skin, please don’t fret if you have a blemish or two on the day of your photoshoot.
 We can make fixes in post-processing and clean up your image without making you look overly retouched.

 In the most general of terms, your commercial shot wants to be more colorful, and your theatrical shot wants to be a bit more muted (darker tones).
-It will certainly help to bring colors that work well with your skin tone and bring out the color of your eyes, and it’s also nice to layer (a colored T-shirt or tank top under a button up; a shirt with a jacket; a shirt with a blazer, etc.).
+It will certainly help to bring colors that work well with your skin tone and bring out the color of your eyes, and it’s also sometimes nice to layer (a colored or graphic T-shirt or tank top under a button up; a shirt with a jacket; a shirt with a blazer, etc.).
 Sometimes we shoot 3/4 shots, so be styled from head-to-toe for at least one look.

 If you need anything else before our session, please reach out.
 I am available via Email or phone.